 Jeffrey H. Withey, Ph.D., is a Professor in the Department of Biochemistry, Microbiology and Immunology.
 Dr. Withey earned his Ph.D. in Cellular and Molecular Biology at the University of Michigan in 2000 in the lab of Dr. David Friedman.
-His postdoctoral studies were in the laboratory of Dr. Victor DiRita at the University of Michigan.
+His postdoctoral studies in bacterial pathogenesis were in the laboratory of Dr. Victor DiRita at the University of Michigan.
 Dr. Withey joined our faculty in 2006.

 Ph.D. in Cellular and Molecular Biology from the University of Michigan